adityavgupta/ExpenseTracker/README.md

 - Edit expenses from within the table
 - Deselect amount and date box with escape
 - Customizable date format
+- Edit existing expenses in table

 ## Bugs
-- Table coloring on startup
+- Table coloring on startup (scroll)

 ## FAQ